-◊“Bee Bloeser’s story reads like a political thriller, women’s history, and African adventure rolled into one.
-An alert witness to a breakthrough in world health, she brings insight and humor to a dark tale of disease, corruption and genocide that unfolds around her, her visionary but practical husband, and their two small children.
-Riveting.”
-So says author/editor Pamela Alexander.
+Bloeser’s story reads like a political thriller, women’s history and African adventure rolled into one.
+An alert witness to a breakthrough in world health, she brings insight and humor to [the dark tale] that unfolds around her.
+Riveting.